asnaqsys/asnaqsys.github.io/manuals/escape/fx/subfile-program.md

 mermaid: true
 ---

+Migrated Functions employing a subfile for their user interface extend the SubfileProgram.

 ## SubfileProgram

 The <u>SubfileProgram</u> class is an abstract base class in the ASNA.QSys.EscapeFX framework, extending <u>InteractiveProgram</u> to provide infrastructure for managing subfile-based user interfaces (e.g., scrollable lists or tables of records).
 It handles subfile initialization, loading, prompting, and processing, supporting multi-page displays and record navigation.
 Its primary responsibilities include: